NU-Lab-NTNU/Baby-BCI/README.md

 # NU-BCI-v4
+WARNING:
+  - The project is currently in an unfinished, minimally tested, state and in rapid development

 The goal of this project is twofold:
   - Create an interface with EGI AmpServer with as little unnecessary complexity as possible.
   - Create a BCI-system which is easily modifiable and accessible to non-programmers (ex. psychology scientists, ML-people).